AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

     Click **Save and Close**.

-#### Add an image or video to a custom form from the Documents area{#add-a-video-widget-to-a-custom-form-from-the-documents-area}
+#### Add a video to a custom form from the Documents area{#add-a-video-widget-to-a-custom-form-from-the-documents-area}

 >[!IMPORTANT]
 >